Governor Abbott increases readiness level for flood response - NewsBreak

 Texans who perform abortions now face up to life in prison, $100,000 fine

-Performing an abortion is now a felony punishable by up to life in prison in Texas after the state’s trigger law, which has only narrow exceptions to save the life of a pregnant patient, went into effect Thursday.
-The law was “triggered” when the U.S. Supreme Court issued its...
+AUSTIN, Texas — Performing an abortion is now a felony punishable by up to life in prison in Texas after the state’s trigger law, which has only narrow exceptions to save the life of a pregnant patient, went into effect Thursday.
+The law was “triggered” when the U.S....

 Texas school district bans teaching critical race theory